-- A portion of the WA3 project is currently under construction and the funded portion is expected to be completed by late 2011.
-We are seeking TIGER III funding to complete the project. - A portion of the WA2 project is complete.
-We are seeking TIGER III funding to complete the next segment of this project, which has independent utility.
-Two segments will remain. - One rail project has been completed (WA5). - One rail project is under construction (WA10), beyond the other segments mentioned. - Two rail projects are in final design (WA1, and WA4). - With receipt of TIGER III funds, only four rail projects will remain to be completed (WA1, WA4, WA 7 and WA11).
+- TIGER IV funding is sought to complete the WA3 project as all other segments are complete. - A portion of the WA2 project is complete.
+We are seeking TIGER IV funding to complete the next segment of this project, which has independent utility.
+Two segments will remain. - One rail project has been completed (WA5). - One rail project is under construction (WA10). - Two rail projects are in final design (WA1, and WA4). - With receipt of TIGER IV funds for WA2 and WA3, this entire corridor would be fully funded.